GMC-DRL/MetaBox/README.md

 python main.py --test --agent_load_dir MyAgentLoadDir --agent MyAgent --optimizer MyOptimizer --agent_for_cp DE_DDQN_Agent LDE_Agent --l_optimizer_for_cp DE_DDQN_Optimizer LDE_Optimizer --t_optimizer_for_cp DEAP_DE JDE21 DEAP_CMAES Random_search --log_dir MyLogDir
 ```

-For the above command, `RELOPS` will first load the trained model from *MyAgentLoadDir*, then initialize the agents and optimizers of yours, DE_DDQN and LDE and the selected traditional optimizers, and use the generated test set to optimize all the selected problems for testing.
+For the above command, `MetaBox` will first load the trained model from *MyAgentLoadDir*, then initialize the agents and optimizers of yours, DE_DDQN and LDE and the selected traditional optimizers, and use the generated test set to optimize all the selected problems for testing.

 ### Test Results